joaopdrm/tflite_test_model/README.md

 # tflite_test_model

-This notebook was originally written on google colab
+This notebook was originally written on google colab to test tflite detection models